 - Water-safety tips ready to distribute to local schools, community centers, churches and synagogues

 - Sample social media posts to use on Facebook and Twitter

 Included in the Be Water Aware Kit are Be Water Aware and National Water Safety Month logos that you can use on social media posts or put on your park's website to direct followers to key water safety information on www.worldslargestswimminglesson.com and www.nationalwatersafetymonth.org.

 Each year, the World Waterpark Association, on behalf of its partners, coordinates Gubernatorial proclamations from all 50 states within the U.S. to proclaim May as National Water Safety Month.
 These proclamations come from the highest level of state government and they help support the idea that spreading the message around safer water practices, learning to swim and drowning prevention are key to each community found within the U.S.

 In 2020, due to many Governors' office not doing proclamations, we had 29 states issue a proclamation in support of National Water Safety Month and drowning prevention and water safety initiatives.
 This year, proclamation requests have been submitted and newly received proclamations are being posted below.
-Due to the COVID-19 pandemic, some Governors' offices have told us that they won't be issuing any proclamations this year and others have said they are delayed.

 Please click on the state of your choice to download the approved document.
 For more information on Gubernatorial proclamations, email Cathy Haggarty